 Power Greens Side Effects

-I think Ultimate Power Greens are safe for healthy people.
+I think Ultimate Power Greens is safe for healthy people.
 Here are some things to consider for people who may not be “healthy” or have any health issues.
 This list is not complete.

 - If you take blood thinner medications, talk to your doctor first.
-Same thing goes for kidney problems.
+The same thing goes for kidney problems.